PGScatalog/pygscatalog/README.md

 This repository contains Python applications and libraries for working with polygenic scores (PGS :dna:) and the [PGS Catalog](https://www.pgscatalog.org/), an open database of polygenic scores and the relevant metadata required for accurate application and evaluation.
-It is based on a previous codebase of utilities ([pgscatalog_utils](https://github.com/PGScatalog/pgscatalog_utils)) that has been converted to a namespace pacakge for modularity and re-use.
+It is based on a previous codebase of utilities ([pgscatalog_utils](https://github.com/PGScatalog/pgscatalog_utils)) that has been converted to namespace packages for modularity and re-use.

 ## User applications